miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

       ssh-keygen -t rsa
   5. Open the .pub file using the cat command and copy the key in the file for example: cat </path>.ssh/id_rsa.pub
-  6. Go back to your github progile, uner settings select SSH and GPG keys - paste the SSH key.
+  6. Go back to your github profile, under settings select SSH and GPG keys - paste the SSH key.
   7. Now you can do a git clone of the repo - hover over to your repo and click the code icon, select SSH and copy the SSH clone.
   8. Go back to the Azure terminal and clone your repo by running git clone<yoursshkey>
       - ![azure-cloud-shell-clone](https://user-images.githubusercontent.com/41089682/111539218-9c4c5300-873b-11eb-800a-ad9744bdf5f6.PNG)
-   10. cd into your repo and you are ready for the next steos.
+   10. cd into your repo and you are ready for the next steps.

  ### Project Scaffolding -
    The application scaffolding contains: